 For low-voltage transformer-rated services, London Hydro will provide an additional instrument voltage transformer at no cost for installation in the service entrance switchgear or metering cabinet.

-High-voltage revenue metering installations generally already have interval-style revenue metering systems installed.
-The scope of conversion work to be carried out in conjunction with requests for interval-style meters on these installations will be determined on a case-by-case basis by the Electric Metering Supervisor and Director of Network Planning based on the nature, age and condition of the existing high-voltage instrument transformers or metering unit.
+High-voltage revenue metering installations may have 2-1⁄2 element metering systems installed.
+The scope of converting 21⁄2 element to 3 element metering to be carried out in conjunction with requests for interval-style meters on these installations will be determined on a case-by-case basis by the Electric Metering Supervisor and Director of Operations Engineering based on the nature, age and condition of the existing high-voltage instrument transformers or metering unit.

-3.1 Role of Electrical Safety Authority (ESA)
+3.2 Role of Electrical Safety Authority (ESA)